 Pile into Crystal’s Mount Rainier Gondola for a unique experience for the whole family.
 This scenic 12-minute ride will take you over 2,000 feet to the summit, where you’ll be met by an awe-inspiring view of Mount Rainier.
 Sit back in one of the comfy lounge chairs on the patio, have a picnic, go on a hike, visit the Summit House restaurant and Summit Gift Shop or explore at your will.
 The gondola is wheelchair accessible, and each cabin seats up to eight.

 Whether you start from the parking lot or take the gondola to the summit to get started, there are endless opportunities for hiking at Crystal.
-It’s a great place to see wildflowers, so be sure to check the trail and wildflower report before your trip.
-To help plan your adventure, check out this trail map.
+It’s a great place to see wildflowers in later spring and early summer.
 Dogs are welcome on trails, so feel free to bring along your four-legged companion for a day on the trails.

 Probably the most epic and scenic of all disc golf courses in the area is found on Crystal Mountain.
 There are 30 holes with two different route options to play.
 The 18-hole Lower Course starts at the base of the mountain, while the 12-hole Summit Course starts at the top, accessible by gondola (or by an uphill hike for those of you looking for an ambitious day).
 Once you hit hole #10 of the Summit Course, follow the Lower Course to the bottom of the mountain.
 Be sure to come prepared with sturdy shoes or hiking boots, and bring along water and snacks for what can be a long day.
 And keep a keen eye on your discs — this fun but challenging course is known to swallow many a disc in the mountain brush.